 Management of patients with syncope (loss of consciousness) is a serious problem concerning 1 - 2 per cent of Emergency Department presentations.
 Of these, it is known that between six and 20 per cent of patients will have a problem with their heart.
 The rapid and accurate identification of patients with cardiac related syncope is an important clinical need which until this time has not been met.

-Partial findings were published at the end of 2017 for one component: Among 689 patients, cardiac syncope was the adjudicated final diagnosis in 125 (18%).
-Plasma concentrations of MRproANP, C-terminal proendothelin 1, copeptin, and midregional-proadrenomedullin were all significantly higher in patients with cardiac syncope compared with patients with other causes.
+With regard to the biomarker: plasma concentrations of MRproANP, C-terminal proendothelin 1, copeptin, and midregional-proadrenomedullin were all significantly higher in patients with cardiac syncope compared with patients with other causes.
 This led the team to conclude that the use of MRproANP significantly improves the early detection of cardiac syncope among unselected patients.

 -Badertscher, P. Nestelberger T., Du Fay De Lavallaz J., et al., “P469 Pro-hormones in the early diagnosis of cardiac syncope”, European Society for Cardiology Congress, August 2017, Spain

 -Badertscher P., Nestelberger T., Du Fay De Lavallaz J., et al., “Natural history of syncope: insights from the BASEL IX study”, European Society for Cardiology Congress, August 2017, Spain.